 - 1. Zooplankton often become trapped in the folds of the nets (near the stitching).
 Check net seams between samples to ensure that specimens are added to the correct samples, and do not remain in the net between sites. - 2.
 Samples must be preserved within 30 minutes in the field. - 3.
-Use deionized water, tap water, or 0.63 μ m filtered lake water to rinse inside zooplankton sampling nets to prevent introduction of additional zooplankton to the samples.
-Do not introduce additional zooplankton to sample from rinsewater.
+Use deionized water, tap water, or 0.63 $\mu$ m filtered lake water to rinse inside zooplankton sampling nets to prevent introduction of additional zooplankton to the samples.
+Do not introduce additional zooplankton to sample from rinsewater. - 4.
+When making contingent decisions, a suite of 3 samples is the minimum number of samples in order to do statistics on the data.
+Do not collected fewer than 3 samples.